Physiotherapy Jobs & Recruitment in the UK

-Based within a fantastic Specialist Community Service in Hackney, this position is ideal for a Physiotherapist who needs a new challenge and wants to take their career to the next step.
+Based within a fantastic Specialist Community Service in Newtownabbey, this position is ideal for a Physiotherapist who needs a new challenge and wants to take their career to the next step.

-One of our Clients, a large acute hospital in Romford is looking for a Physiotherapist to join their friendly team.
-They are open to speaking to candidates on band 6 level with a view to offer a long-term contract with hourly pay rate of £29.00 per hour all-inclusive.
+One of our Clients, an acute hospital in Chessington is looking for a Physiotherapy Assistant to join their expanding Community Team.
+They are open to speaking to candidates on 6 level with a view to offer a long-term contract with hourly pay rate of £25-30 per hour depending on experience all-inclusive.